Destined With You

-Destined With You (Korean: 이 연애는 불가항력) is an upcoming South Korean television series starring Rowoon, Jo Bo-ah, Ha Jun, and Yura.
-It is scheduled to premiere on original broadcaster JTBC in 2023.
-It will also be available for streaming on Netflix.
+Destined With You (Korean: 이 연애는 불가항력) is a 2023 South Korean television series starring Jo Bo-ah, Rowoon, Ha Jun, and Yura.
+It aired on JTBC from August 23 to October 12, 2023, airing every Wednesday and Thursday at 22:30 (KST).
+It is also available for streaming on Netflix in selected regions.

 Synopsis

 Destined With You tells the story about an irresistible romance between Lee Hong-jo (Jo Bo-ah) and Jang Shin-yu (Rowoon) with the storyline revolving around a forbidden book that was thoroughly sealed 300 years ago, landing in the hands of Hong-jo after obtaining it with Shin-yu becoming the victim of the forbidden book due to the curse caused by the book.